The positivity and other properties of the matrix of capacitance: physical and mathematical implications: Conclusions

 We have studied an electrostatic system consisting of a set of $N$ conductors with an equipotential surface that encloses them.
 The associated matrix of capacitance has dimensions $\left( N+1\right) \times \left( N+1\right) $ (extended or e-matrix) even if the equipotential surface goes to infinity.
 It is usual in the literature to work with the matrix of dimension $N\times N$ (restricted or r-matrix), this practice is correct only if the voltage of the conductors is taken with respect to the potential of the equipotential surface.
 We prove that the e-matrix is a real positive and singular matrix, this is consistent with the fact that gauge invariance requires the existence of a null non-degenerate eigenvalue of this matrix.
 The r-matrix is a real positive-definite matrix so all its eigenvalues are positive.

-By constructing a \textquotedblleft potential space\textquotedblright\ with inner product, we can derive some results such as the reciprocity theorem and the non negativity of the electrostatic internal energy of the system from another point of view.
-The eigenvectors of the r-matrix correspond to the sets of voltages for which such voltages and their associated charges on each internal conductor are related with the same constant of proportionality, the positivity of the eigenvalues guarantees that those charges and voltages are of the same sign.
+By constructing a \textquotedblleft potential space\textquotedblright\ with inner product, we can derive some results such as the reciprocity theorem and the non-negativity of the electrostatic internal energy of the system, from another point of view.
+A given eigenvector $\mathbf{V}^{\left( p\right) }\ $of the r-matrix corresponds to a set of voltages $V_{i}^{\left( p\right) }$,$\ $such that if we settle the internal conductors at these voltages, the charges $Q_{i}^{\left( p\right) }$ acquired by each internal conductor $i$,$ \ $are such that the quotient $\lambda _{p}=Q_{i}^{\left( p\right) }/V_{i}^{\left( p\right) }\ $is the same for all internal conductors and corresponds to the eigenvalue associated with $\mathbf{V}_{i}^{\left( p\right) }$.
+The positivity of the eigenvalues $\lambda _{p}$ guarantees that each charge $Q_{i}^{\left( p\right) }$ posseses the same sign as the associated voltage $\mathbf{V}_{i}^{\left( p\right) }$.
 In addition, a given eigenvalue is proportional to the internal energy associated with the set of voltages generated by its corresponding eigenvector.
 Moreover, a complete set of orthonormal eigenvectors of the r-matrix defines principal axes in the \textquotedblleft potential space\textquotedblright .
+It worths emphasizing that eigenvectors and eigenvalues can be measured experimentally, and provide information about the matrix of capacitance.

 The problem of the minimization of the internal energy is studied under the constraint of constant value of the total internal charge.
 In this case we can define an equivalent capacitance for any number of internal conductors.
 From this problem, we realized that although the e-matrix has the same degrees of freedom as the r-matrix, such extension could lead to great simplifications of some practical calculations.